cozytony/defi-risk-book/src/self-custody-layer.md

 * Seed generator: avoid third party seed phrase generators when possible.
 There have been large hacks due to insecure seed phrase generators like the [Profanity hack](https://rekt.news/wintermute-rekt-2/).
 * Verify transactions: double check that all of your transactions are as you expect before submitting them.
 Popular wallets like Metamask don't make it easy but there are tools [like blowfish](https://blowfish.xyz/) that are working on making this easier.
 * Check and manage permissions: periodically review your permissions on a site like [revoke.cash](https://revoke.cash/) to make sure the contracts that have permission to transfer your assets should have permission.
-* Segregate acounts: when possible, use separate addresses for separate use cases.
+* Segregate accounts: when possible, use separate addresses for separate use cases.
 So if one of your addresses is compromised, you can isolate the damage to just the assets in that address.
 * Never give out your seed phrase: a common tactic of attackers is to come up with a convincing reason that you need to enter your seed phrase on their fraudulent website to either recover your account or claim some reward.
 As a general rule, you should never ever enter your seed phrase anywhere.

 ## Summary and next steps

-Choosing self-custody is an empowering but comes with great responsibility.
+Choosing self-custody is empowering but comes with great responsibility.
 You will need to protect your funds from threats like losing or compromising access to your wallets by carefully managing your seed phrase back-ups and exercising extreme caution when using your wallet.
 Luckily, there are best practices you can take advantage of to reduce your risk.
 And better and better countermeasures are being released every year.

 Keep tabs on this post for the latest developments on how to self-custody safely.